Skip to main content

 Monopoly Over MEV

 Because the sequencer can determine the order (or "sequence") of received transactions, it effectively has a monopoly over all Miner Extractable Value (MEV).
 In this scenario, users must bear any potential losses incurred by the sequencer’s exclusive control over MEV, necessitating an additional and unwarranted layer of trust in the sequencer.
+Decentralized sequencers introduce a competitive dynamic among multiple entities aiming for MEV.
+This competition eliminates the monopoly of any single sequencer, mitigating the adverse effects of unchecked MEV on users.

 What's Morph's Approach to Decentralized Sequencers?